A Man in Black Sweatshirt Holding Rolled Money While Handcuffed

 5. Trust Me, I’m Lying by Ryan Holiday

-Certain words and phrases often times using The Power of Persuasion would be
+Certain words and phrases oftentimes using Persuasion would be…

-Hopefully this little beginner’s guide gave you pause to understand the true effect it has on not only your life, but on others as well.
+Hopefully, this little beginner’s guide to persuasion gave you pause to understand the true effect it has on the direction and course of not only your life but on others as well.
 Use it wisely.
 Educate yourself on your situation, because nobody is going to do it for you.
-Stay well and out of trouble.
+Stay well and out of tro